-An international arts project expressing the zeitgeist of the ecological crisis by global majority pioneers.
+An international arts project expressing the zeitgeist of the ecological crisis by Global Majority pioneers.

 Watching the film has changed how I feel, I genuinely walked away thinking how I can quit my job and do something more meaningful.
 I’ve also been reflecting on my role as a white woman who represents relatively powerful voices, and the work that we need to do to challenge and not reinforce inequalities.